ROLES AND RESPONSIBILITIES:

 QUALIFICATIONS AND EDUCATION REQUIREMENTS:

-- The successful candidate will possess a university undergraduate or master’s degree in a related field of study;
+- The successful candidate will possess a Masters in Adult Education or related field;

 - An equivalent combination of education and experience may be considered.